Course Descriptions

 Petrographic (staining, transmitted light microscopy, cathodoluminescence, fuorescence), fluid inclusion, and C-O-Sr isotopic studies of carboneate diagenesis.

-An examination of exploration methodologies utilized by Ukrainian petroleum exploration gelogists.
+An examination of exploration methodologies utilized by Ukrainian petroleum exploration geologists.
 An overview of the geology of the Ukraine and oil/gas fields of the Ukraine.

-Geology of Colombia is a field based course.
-The topics covered in this course include: igneous, sedimentary and metamorphic petrology, tectonics, geomorphology, sedimentology, stratigraphy, volcanology and natural hazards.
+This field based course covers topics that include: igneous, sedimentary and metamorphic petrology, tectonics, geomorphology, sedimentology, stratigraphy, volcanology and natural hazards.

-** Note: Students will find it beneficial to have also taken Geol 496 **
+*Note: Students will find it beneficial to have also taken ESC 496.*

 Identification and classification of fluid inclusions.
 Microthermometric measurements.
 Interpretation and application to solve geologic problems.

-Principles of three geothermometers (fluid inclusions, vitrinite reflectance, and raman spectroscopy of carbonaceous mattter).
+Principles of three geothermometers (fluid inclusions, vitrinite reflectance, and raman spectroscopy of carbonaceous matter).
 Application of these methods to reconstruct paleo-geothermal gradients.

 Fundamentals of environmental microbiology in the context of Earth Sciences with an emphasis on the influence of microbes on elemental cycling and metal solubility.
 Course topics includes microbes in mine wastes, microbe-mineral integrations and the role of microbes in redox zonation in natural and contaminated environments.

-*** Prerequisite: GEOL 307 or taken concurently, or special permission of the instructor. ***
+***Prerequisite: ESC 307 or taken concurently, or special permission of the instructor.***

-*Note: Students may receive credit for one of GEOL 490AO or GEOL 476.*
+*Note: Students may receive credit for one of ESC 490AN or GEOL 490AN.*

 Introduction to geochemistry: The elements, analytical techniques, isotope geology and geochronology, exploration geochemistry, aspects of the geochemistry of igneous, sedimentary and metamorphic rocks.